Organizations struggling to manage a global workforce

 “Businesses need to have a clear global mobility strategy which is based on growth priorities and what skills they are going to need and where, backed up by plans on how they are going to source, deploy, manage and motivate employees who work internationally.”

-As more workers continue to operate in different parts of the world, the need for an organisation-wide approach to strategy is only going to become more important.
+As more workers continue to operate in different parts of the world, the need for an organization-wide approach to strategy is only going to become more important.